Steelhead are one of America’s most popular game fish. They taste delicious, can grow very large and are fierce fighters on the rod.

 On the contrary, winter-run steelhead may enter their natal rivers, streams, and creeks as late as January, February, or March and then spawn sometime in April or even May.

-That’s why you can catch steelhead during so many months of the year in many rivers!
+That’s why you can catch steelhead during so many months of the year in many waters!

 At What Water Temperature Do Steelhead Spawn?